Nerwyn/material-rounded-theme/README.md

 Each scheme can also be provided with a custom contrast from -1 to 1.
 Value outside of this range are clamped to it.
 If not provided it will default to `0`.
 You may find it useful to create a number helper with minimum value -1 and maximum value 1, and to then set the contrast sensor to its state using a template like `{{ states("input_number.material_you_scheme") }}`

-A base color must be provided in order to use a custom scheme or contrast (even `Monochrome`).
-For reference the default color palette uses my personal Android Material You base color, `#4C5C92`.
+If no base color is provided, it will default to `#4C5C92`.
+If an invalid hex color is provided, theme colors will be removed and the theme will use its default colors.

 #### Home Assistant Android App Color Sensor